-- (1) The application for design specifications and the related documents are submitted electronically to the competent authority via the register of construction works.
-Where it is not possible to submit these documents via the register of construction works, they are submitted to the competent authority and the competent authority enters the relevant information in the register of construction works. - (2) The application for design specifications states, first and foremost: - 1) the applicant's name, contact information, signature and the date of the submission of the application; - 2) the manner of delivery to the applicant of the design specifications; - 3) the particulars and cadastral code of the registered immovable on which building work is envisaged; - 4) the aim of applying for the design specifications, including the description of the envisaged building or civil engineering work of significant public interest or the manner of building work to be performed and the possible location of the building or civil engineering work on the registered immovable; - 5) information regarding payment of the state fee. - 6) other requisite information. - (3) The minister responsible for the area makes regulations to establish the requirements concerning the form of the application and the form of design specifications and the procedure for issuing design specifications.
+(1) The application for design specifications and the related documents are filed electronically with the competent authority via the register of construction works.
+Where it is not possible to file these documents via the register of construction works, they are filed with the competent authority and the competent authority enters the relevant information in the register of construction works.

+(2) The application for design specifications states, first and foremost:

+- 1) the applicant's name, contact information, signature and the date of the filing of the application; - 2) the manner of delivery to the applicant of the design specifications;

+3) the particulars and cadastral code of the registered immovable on which building work is envisaged;

+4) the aim of applying for the design specifications, including the description of the envisaged building or civil engineering work of significant public interest or the manner of building work to be performed and the possible location of the building or civil engineering work on the registered immovable;

+- 5) information regarding payment of the statutory fee. - 6) other requisite information.

+(3) The Minister in charge of the policy sector enacts, by regulation, the requirements concerning the form of the application and the form of design specifications and the rules for issuing design specifications.